syncfusion-content/wpf-docs/wpf/GridDataControl(Classic)/Features-that-work-in-PLINQ.md

-> Note: For custom summaries, PLINQ code has to be implemented at the client implementation.
+N> For custom summaries, PLINQ code has to be implemented at the client implementation.